Home

 Here is what I have found not to like.

-2. Filters are quite expensive.
+2. Filters are quite expensive when run in unclean spaces.

-4. High speed operation is not quiet, I use lower speeds at night.
+3. High speed operation is not quiet, I use lower speeds at night.

-First, IQAir Plus is a premium quality HEPA air cleaner, but it is not superman.
 If HealthPro were CADR certified, I estimate it would do about 235, about midway in the pack.

 Many people misunderstand this.